tetchel/commit-data/README.md

 This is a small action which captures some logic I'd find myself needing in lots of different workflows.

-Firstly, I wanted to retrieve the tag for the current workflow, and perform some action if this is a "tag workflow".
+Firstly, I wanted to retrieve the tag corresponding to the commit for the current workflow, and perform some action if this is a "tag workflow".

 For example, I like to tag my Docker images with the git tag if there is one, else I tag the images with `latest`.
 Or, you may want to automatically create a GitHub release corresponding to each pushed tag.

 Secondly, I often want to get the short commit SHA (conventionally the first 7 characters).